followben/miner/README.md

 For more interesting examples, see:

-- [groundsim](https://github.com/followben/groundsim) - a higher complexity (though still simple) graphql project using a similar stack which includes mutations, REST, a basic visualisation of the data in React, containerization, cloud deployment via CI/ CD etc.
+- [groundsim](https://github.com/followben/groundsim) - a more complex (albeit still simple) graphql project using a similar stack which includes mutations, REST, a basic visualisation of the data in React, containerization, cloud deployment via CI/ CD etc.
 - [datalogger](https://github.com/followben/datalogger) - an older sample api using Django and Graphene.